yousefabuz17/IslamAI/README.md

 - [] Deployment

 ## Contributing
 - There is another project, much similar to IslamAI, that shares my passion for advancing Islamic knowledge through AI technology.
-We maintain an active Discord channel where contributors from both projects collaborate, share ideas, and support each other's initiatives.
+The owner, Ali, maintains an active Discord channel where contributors collaborate, share ideas, and support each other's initiatives.
 This collaborative spirit allows us to collectively improve AI-driven Islamic knowledge platforms for the benefit of users worldwide.

 - Feel free to join Ali Zahid Raja's Discord channel to participate in this collaborative effort and contribute to the development of cutting-edge solutions for Islamic education and information dissemination.
 Together, we can make a substantial impact on the way people access and learn about Islam.
 ---